Aramoana massacre: Initial incident

 The massacre began on 13 November at 7:30 p.m. when Gray confronted neighbour Garry Holden about one of Holden's daughters wandering onto his property.
 After the confrontation, Gray went into his house, retrieved a Norinco 84S semi-automatic rifle, walked outside and shot Holden multiple times in his chest, before walking over to him and shooting him fatally through the head.

 Nearby were three young girls: Holden's two daughters, Chiquita and Jasmine, and his girlfriend Julie Ann Bryson's daughter, Rewa.
 The girls ran into Holden's house to hide as Gray walked onto Holden's property.
 He quickly found Chiquita and shot her in the chest and arm with a Squires and Bingham Model 16 .22-calibre semi-automatic sporting rifle, with one of the bullets lodging in her abdomen.
 Shortly after shooting her, Gray found the other two girls and killed them.

 Chiquita, who managed to escape by running out of the back door, fled past her father's body to Bryson's nearby house, while Gray set the Holden house on fire.
 Bryson, realising that Rewa and Jasmine were still in the Holden house, drove her van there with Chiquita in an attempt to save the girls.
 Gray shot at the van as it passed the house, which was by then ablaze.

 Gray started shooting indiscriminately, targeting a utility vehicle full of locals who had seen the Holden house burning and stopped to help.
 He first shot Vanessa Percy several times in the back as she ran down the street in terror; she died a few hours later at the scene.
 He then turned towards three children.
 He killed the two boys, Leo Wilson and Dion Percy.
 The boys' sister, Stacey, was critically injured by a bullet to her abdomen, but survived.
 Ross Percy, the children's father, who had been driving them home after a day fishing when they saw the fire, was fatally shot in the head.
 Next, Aleki Tali was killed.
 Gray then entered the home of Tim Jamieson, killing him and another elderly local, former Green Island mayor Vic Crimp.
 The next victim was James Dickson, who was looking for his dog.
 Eva Helen Dickson, James' mother, and neighbour Chris Cole went into the road to see what the noise was.
-Gray shot at both of them, wounding Cole who was in a phone booth calling the police and forcing Mrs. Dickson to dive for cover.
-Mrs. Dickson, who had recently had a hip replacement and was unable to walk without assistance, pulled herself along on her stomach using her arms and feet in a ditch to get inside and called 1-1-1 (the emergency telephone number).
+Gray shot at both of them, wounding Cole who was in a phone booth calling the police and forcing Dickson to dive for cover.
+Dickson, who had recently had a hip replacement and was unable to walk without assistance, pulled herself along on her stomach using her arms and feet in a ditch to get inside and called 111 (the emergency telephone number).
 She then crawled back to Cole to tell him help was coming.
 By this stage, it was getting dark and the dispatcher advised her to stay inside.
-Mrs Dickson later received the George Medal for bravery.
+Dickson later received the George Medal for bravery.
 Help arrived too late for Cole, who died in the hospital.